powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 ---

 # PSS®E
 [PSS®E software](https://new.siemens.com/global/en/products/energy/energy-automation-and-smart-grid/pss-software/pss-e.html) from Siemens provides analysis functions for power system networks in steady-state and dynamic conditions.
 PSS®E uses different types of files to exchange data about the network.
 One of them is the RAW file (power flow data file).
-A PSS®E RAW file contains a collection of unprocessed data that specifies a bus branch network model for the establishment of a power flow working case.
+A PSS®E RAW file contains a collection of unprocessed data that specifies a Bus/Branch network model for the establishment of a power flow working case.

 The RAW file has multiple groups of records (data blocks), with each group containing a particular type of data needed in power flow.
 The last record of each data block is a record specifying a value of zero to indicate the end of the category.